 |Self Screening Questions|

-Click for Questionaire if you are concerned about weight, shape, and eating
+Click for Questionnaire if you are concerned about weight, shape, and eating

 Consider completing a checklist that can provide information that is critical to supplement the diagnostic process.
 The checklist takes about 5 minutes.
 If the checklist results suggest that you are suffering from the symptoms of ADHD call Dr. Burton Lerner (212) 496-8491 to schedule an appointment with a mental health service clinician.

-Click for Questionaire if you are concerned about Attention Deficit/Hyperactivity Disorder (ADHD)
+Click for Questionnaire if you are concerned about Attention Deficit/Hyperactivity Disorder (ADHD)